yaorong0921/driver-gaze-yolov5/README.md

 ## Overview
-The code for saliency metrics is based on: https://github.com/tarunsharma1/saliency_metrics/blob/master/salience_metrics.py The code vor the convolutional LSTM is based on: https://github.com/yaorong0921/Driver-Intention-Prediction/blob/master/models/convolution_lstm.py
+The code for saliency metrics is based on: https://github.com/tarunsharma1/saliency_metrics/blob/master/salience_metrics.py
+The code vor the convolutional LSTM is based on: https://github.com/yaorong0921/Driver-Intention-Prediction/blob/master/models/convolution_lstm.py
-The code for extracting YOLOv5 features is based on:  https://github.com/ultralytics/yolov5 (Release 5.0)
+The code for extracting YOLOv5 features is based on:  https://github.com/ultralytics/yolov5 (Release 5.0).

 ### Training and Testing
 Our model can be trained and tested with the following steps:

 1. Prepare BDDA images:
-Download videos from https://bdd-data.berkeley.edu/ and extract images Camera image names are expected as videoNr_imgNr and corresponding gaze maps as videoNr_pure_hm_imgNr.
+Download videos from https://bdd-data.berkeley.edu/ and extract images.
+Camera image names are expected as videoNr_imgNr and corresponding gaze maps as videoNr_pure_hm_imgNr.

 2. Extract features: